Autism in Babies and Children: Benefits of Sensory Play

 Autistic individuals often struggle with sensory issues, and can be both hyper or hypo-sensitive, i.e., they can be over or under-responsive to stimuli.

 The stimuli that contribute to these sensory issues can be related to any of the 5 senses- sights, sounds, tastes, and touches can all be the source of an issue.
 In addition to the traditional 5 senses, balance and body awareness can also cause sensory issues.
 It is important to create sensory-friendly spaces.
 Accommodations for hyper-sensitivities can include dimmed lighting, scent-free products and environments, and clothing to accommodate any body sensitivities.
-For hypo-sensitivities, accommodations include sensory-stimulating toys, furniture arrangements that reduce the chance of injury, and opportunities to practice physical skills like dancing, and jumping, among other stimulating activities.
+For hypo-sensitivities, accommodations include sensory-stimulating toys, play gyms, furniture arrangements that reduce the chance of injury, and opportunities to practice physical skills like dancing, and jumping, among other stimulating activities.

 What is sensory play?